Break Through's Beginnings

 Break Through Inc. is a 501 (c) (3)

-Break Through celebrated its 35th year in March of 2013
+Break Through will celebrate its 40th year in March of 2018

-As I reflect on these last 30 years, I'm not only amazed about where this organization has been, but by the people that have touched my life and allowed me to be a part of theirs.
+As I reflect on these last 40 years, I will say again---I'm not only amazed about where this organization has been, but by the people that have touched my life and allowed me to be a part of theirs.

 One important piece of the organization in the early years was to do home visits.
 To sit down with families, listen to them, discuss their child, and try to give them some encouragement.
 I have always enjoyed getting together with families because many of them become life long friends.